 - Ability to learn quickly and adapt to change

 - Ability to work responsibly with or without direct supervision

 About the Department

-The Minnesota Supercomputing Institute (MSI) is a core research facility of the University of Minnesota, part of Research Computing within the Office of the Vice President for Research.
+The Minnesota Supercomputing Institute (MSI) is a core research facility of the University of Minnesota (U of M), part of the Research Computing umbrella within the Office of the Vice President for Research.
 MSI provides advanced research computing infrastructure and expertise to the University's research and scholarly community and the State of Minnesota in order to advance and accelerate research and foster innovation and discoveries through advanced computing technologies, scientific computing and informatics, application development, and services.
-The Institute currently supports over 900 different groups with over 4500 active users spanning the sciences, engineering, life sciences, medicine, and social sciences.
+MSI currently supports over 900 different research groups with over 4500 active users spanning the sciences, engineering, life sciences, medicine, and social sciences.